Non-Equilibrium Currents in Stochastic Field Theories: a Geometric Insight: Abstract

 \section{Abstract}

 We introduce a new formalism to study nonequilibrium steady-state currents in stochastic field theories.
 We show that generalizing the exterior derivative to functional spaces allows identifying the subspaces in which the system undergoes local rotations.
 In turn, this allows predicting the counterparts in the real, physical space of these abstract probability currents.
-The results are presented for the case of the Active Model B undergoing motility-induced phase separation, which is known to be out of equilibrium but whose steady-state currents had never been observed so far.
-We locate and measure these currents and show that they manifest in real space as propagating modes, localized at the interfaces between the gas and the liquid phases.
+The results are presented for the case of the Active Model B undergoing motility-induced phase separation, which is known to be out of equilibrium but whose steady-state currents have not yet been observed, as well as for the KPZ equation.
+We locate and measure these currents and show that they manifest in real space as propagating modes localized in regions with non-vanishing gradients of the fields.

-Statistical physics aims at describing large-scale phenomena emerging from the interactions of elementary constituants, ranging from chemical substancies to animal crowds, from assemblies of bacteria to financial markets.
-Except in the specific cases in which systems satisfy detailed balance and the stationary distribution can be directly infered from the dynamics, no general theory can be systematically applied to study such complex systems.